dbohdan/sqawk/README.md

 #### -noinput

-Do not read from the standard input if Sqawk is given no filename arguments.
+Do not read from standard input if Sqawk is given no filename arguments.

 #### -output value